 For example, start your morning with a bowl of oatmeal with berries and slivered almonds.
 For lunch, make a sandwich on whole grain bread and pair it with a baby spinach salad.
 Snack on a fiber-fortified granola bar or apple with peanut butter.
 For dinner, pair your protein of choice with a side of quinoa and sweet potatoes.

 Just a little bit of planning can go a long way to helping you get enough fiber in your diet.

 Jessica Fishman Levinson, MS, RDN, CDN is a registered dietitian nutritionist and the founder of Nutritioulicious, a New York-based nutrition communications and consulting business with a focus on culinary nutrition.
 Jessica has extensive experience as a recipe developer, writer, editor, and speaker.
 She is the co-author of We Can Cook: Introduce Your Child to the Joy of Cooking with 75 Simple Recipes and Activities (Barron’s, 2011), the Culinary Corner columnist for Today’s Dietitian Magazine, and maintains the popular Nutritioulicious blog.
+Jessica is a paid contributor to the Calorie Control Council.
 Jessica is an active member of the Academy of Nutrition and Dietetics (AND) and various Dietetic Practice Groups of the AND, including Nutrition Entrepreneurs, Food and Culinary Professionals, and Dietitians in Business and Communications.
 Follow her out on Twitter @jlevinsonRD and check out her blog Nutritioulicious.